 Lack of joint integrity, especially decreased joint stability, results in a decrease in proprioception and kinesthesia.
 These two under-appreciated senses tell a child about her body’s positions and movements without the use of vision.
 The literature out there is sparse.
-If you are hoping that a lot of research on this topic exists, and doctors understand why your child curls his fingers around a pencil but can squeeze the @@#$% out of clay, good luck.
-Most of the hard science has been done by PTs on proprioception in the leg, and there isn’t a lot of research done to begin with.
+If you are hoping that a lot of research on this topic exists, and that your pediatrician understands why your child can’t get a typical grasp on a pencil but can squeeze the @@#$% out of clay, good luck.
+Most of the hard research has been done by PTs on proprioception in the leg, and there isn’t a lot of research done to begin with.
 Essentially no research has been done on hand function or practical applications of research to living skills of any kind when it comes to hyper mobility syndromes and proprioception.
-But OTs know a lot about the connections between sensory processing and motor performance.
+But OTs know a ton about the connections between sensory processing and motor performance.
 They can help your child improve skills based on their knowledge of neurology and function.

 Here is a simple explanation of how proprioception and kinesthesia affect function.
-Consider the process for touch-typing to better understand these senses.
+Consider the process for touch-typing.
 Your awareness of your hand’s position while at rest on the home row is proprioception.
-You know where your movement starting and end points are via proprioception.
-Your awareness of the degree of movement in a joint while typing is kinesthesia.
-Kinesthesia tells you that you just typed a “w” instead of an “e” without having to look at the screen or at your fingers.Your brain “knows”, through learned feedback loops, that your finger movement was too far to the left to type the letter “e”, but far enough to have been a “w”.
+You know where your movement starting and end points are via proprioception without looking.
+Your awareness of the degree of movement in a joint while you are actively typing is kinesthesia.
+Kinesthesia tells you that you just typed a “w” instead of an “e” without having to look at the screen or at your fingers.Your brain “knows”, through learned feedback loops, that your finger movement was too far to the left to type the letter “w”, but far enough to have been a “e”.

 You are able to grade the amount of force on each key because your skin, joint and muscle sensors transmit information about the resistance you meet while pressing down each key.
 Your brain compares it previous typing success and the results on the screen, and makes adjustments in fractions of a second.
 This is sensory processing at work.

 Why do children with hypermobility have proprioceptive and kinesthetic processing problems?
 Because information from your body is transmitted is through receptors embedded in the tissue within and surrounding the joints.
 These receptors respond to muscle and tendon stretch, muscle contraction, and pressure within the joint.
-Joint hypermobility creates less stimulation (and less accurate information) to these sensory receptors.
-The information coming into the brain is insufficient or delayed, and therefore the output of postural stability or dynamic movement is correspondingly poor.
+Joint hypermobility creates less stimulation (and thus less accurate information) to these sensory receptors.
+The information coming into the brain is either insufficient or delayed (or both), and therefore the output of postural stability or dynamic movement is correspondingly poor.
 This shows up as a collapsed posture, difficulty quickly changing positions to catch a ball or leap over an obstacle, a heavy-footed gait, and a whole lot of other difficulties.
 It can even make speech and feeding more challenging.
 Read Can Hypermobility Cause Speech Problems? to learn more about the signs that your child may benefit from speech therapy as well as OT and PT.

 Can children with hypermobility improve their sensory processing and thereby improve the quality of their movements in daily life?
 Absolutely.
 Because sensory processing is a complex skill, addressing each component of functional performance will give the hypermobile child more skills.
 Building muscular strength within a safe range of joint movement is only one aspect of treatment.
 Positioning a child to give them more sensory feedback while in action is essential.
 Increasing overall sensory processing by using other sensory input modalities is often ignored but very helpful.
-To learn more about how to handle hyper mobility, check out Joint Protection for Hypermobile Toddlers: It’s What Not To Do That Matters Most , Should Hypermobile Kids Use Backpacks? and Teach Kids With EDS and Low Tone: Don’t Hold It In!
+To learn more about how to help your child handle hypermobility, check out Joint Protection for Hypermobile Toddlers: It’s What Not To Do That Matters Most , Should Hypermobile Kids Use Backpacks? and Teach Kids With EDS and Low Tone: Don’t Hold It In!
 I’ll bet that you didn’t think of toileting as a proprioceptive issue.
 It is an interoceptive issue, the kind of proprioception of the internal organs.
 But it can be a real issue for hyper mobile kids.